relai/vertx-starters/todowebapp/README.md

 ## Web Server

-The web server is based on the [Vert.x web server] (https://github.com/vert-x/mod-web-server), a simple web server:
+The web server is based on the [Vert.x web server] (https://github.com/vert-x/mod-web-server).

-* Static contents placed inside the web root directory are served.
+Static contents placed inside the web root directory are served.
 The directory is defaulted to be `web`.

-* Dynamic contents, the to-do REST service, served with the help of `RouteMatcher`:
+Dynamic contents, the to-do REST service, are served with the help of `RouteMatcher`:

       ToDoHandler handler = new ToDoHandler(getVertx().eventBus());
       RouteMatcher matcher = new RouteMatcher()